NebulousLabs/Sia-Support-Docs/hosting/how-to-host-on-sia.md

 ## Preparing Your Storage Drive\(s\) \(Windows Only, Optional\)

-NTFS file system of Windows does not support sparse files, which causes downtime when adding large \(several TB\) storage folders.
+The NTFS file system of Windows does not support sparse files, which causes downtime when adding large \(several TB\) storage folders.
 You can format your storage drive using ReFS before adding it to Sia to avoid this downtime.

 Unfortunately, ReFS is not available on all Windows releases.
 It is currently available on Windows 10 Server, Windows 10 Enterprise, and Windows 10 Pro for Workstations.
 Of these, Windows 10 Pro for Workstations is the most available solution: it’s quite easy to upgrade from Windows 10 Pro.